Acupuncture in Norway

 Acupuncture is currently offered in 37% of hospitals in Norway.
 Many acupuncturists in Norway have a health professional background as a physiotherapist, nurse or doctor.

 The Norwegian Acupuncture Association

-Norwegian Acupuncture Association has by 27.08.20 487 members.
 Norwegian Acupuncture Association was founded in 2005 after a merger between NFKA (founded in 1978) and NAHO (founded in 1993).
 The Association is by far the most numerious organisation for acupuncturists in Norway.

 The members elect board members and also the president of the board.
-In 2022 the Board consists of these members:
+In 2023 the Board consists of these members:

 In 2004 Norway got a new Act relating to the alternative treatment of disease, illness, etc. The act is very liberal, with few requirements.
 Therefore we can say that Norwegian acupuncturists are mostly self regulated through membership in the association.
 Though when it comes to marketing of alternative medicine, there are strong restrictions.

 A membership costs NOK 4500 + NOK 530 (collective membership in SMB Norway) a year.
 Most of this is deductible as a trade union membership fee on the tax return.
 In addition, the liability insurance comes to NOK 275, – if you want it.
 There is a three-month written termination of membership.

 Here are some of the benefits of the memberships: